sqy941013/MO-GRPO-Med/README.md

 What changed

-- Expectile baseline: controlled by --expectile_tau; computes a baseline as an expectile of group returns, which can be more robust to outliers.
+- Expectile baseline: toggled by --use_expectile_baseline and controlled by --expectile_tau; computes a baseline as an expectile of group returns, which can be more robust to outliers.
 - Huberized advantages: optional clamping via --use_advantage_delta and --advantage_delta for stable optimization when large advantage magnitudes appear.
 - Optional z-score: --normalize_by_std divides by group standard deviation to normalize advantages.